 What are the true benefits of gift giving?

 What benefits do we gain in giving or receiving a gift?
-Unfortunately, I would say that the relief of meeting the social obligation to give a gift is often greater than the satisfaction in giving it.
+Unfortunately, I would say that the relief of meeting the social obligation to give a gift is often greater than the satisfaction of giving it.
 And receivers often gain more gratification from the gift than the act of giving by the giver.
 This happens because we’ve been taught through advertising to measure how much we are appreciated based on the perceived value of the gift rather than the act of giving.

 Children, of course, respond differently due to their immaturity and lack of experience.
 Children learn a lot about gift “receiving” through advertising.
 But they are taught about gift “giving” through their parents.